VEckardt/IntegrityCustomExport/README.md

 ![CustomExport](doc/CustomExport.PNG)

 ## Use Cases
-- Create a Test Session Report with Defect and Test Objective details.
+- Create a Test Session Report with Defect and Test Objective details, in MS Word or PDF format.

 ## Install
 In IntegrityClient folder